schwingle/this-is-only-a-test/index.md

 (https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/config_sample_php_parameters.html)

-# Admin: Add a user account
+# Add a User Account

 Create new users on the User management page of your ownCloud Web UI.

-## Creating a New User
+## Create a New User Account

-To create a user account:
+   1. Enter the new user’s __Login Name__ and their initial __Password__.

-   -Enter the new user’s Login Name and their initial Password -Optionally, assign Groups memberships
+   2. Optionally, assign __Groups__ memberships
-   -Click the Create button
+   3. Click the __Create__ button

 ![CreateUser]https://doc.owncloud.org/server/latest/admin_manual/_images/users-create.png

 Login names may contain letters (a-z, A-Z), numbers (0-9), dashes (-), underscores (\_), periods (.) and at signs (@).
 After creating the user, you may fill in their Full Name if it is different than the login name, or leave it for the user to complete.

-If you have checked Send email to new user in the control panel on the lower left sidebar, you may also enter the new user’s email address, and ownCloud will automatically send them a notification with their new login information.
+If you have checked __Send email to new user__ in the control panel on the lower left sidebar, you may also enter the new user’s email address, and ownCloud will automatically send them a notification with their new login information.
 You may edit this email using the email template editor on your Admin page (see Email Configuration: https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/email_configuration.html).

 https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user

-# User: Connect to the server with a desktop or mobile client
+# User: Connect to the Server

-## User: Connect with a desktop client
+## User: Connect with a Desktop Client

 The ownCloud Desktop Client (https://doc.owncloud.org/desktop/latest/navigating.html) remains in the background and is visible as an icon in the system tray (Windows, KDE), menu bar (macOS), or notification area (Linux).
 A right-click on the systray icon opens a menu for quick access to your accounts.

 [!Systray]https://doc.owncloud.org/desktop/latest/_images/menu.png

-## User: Connect with a mobile client
+## User: Connect with a Mobile Client

 Open a Web browser and point it to your ownCloud server.
 Log in and look on your Personal page for a link to the ownCloud app on iTunes (iOS: https://doc.owncloud.org/ios/) or Google Play (Android: https://doc.owncloud.org/android/android_app.html).
 When you install the ownCloud app and open it you’ll be prompted for your ownCloud server URL and login.
 When it connects it opens to your Files page.